AdaCore/gnatdashboard/docs/source/webui/presentation.rst

 This part allows you to see all the messages, grouped by files.

-You can order them by clicking on the table header (Name, Ranking, Message).
+You can order them by clicking on the table header (Name, Ranking, Message, Review status).

 .. _Project navigation: